pabloripoll/docker-platform-nginx-nodejs22/README.md

 Inside `./platform/nginx-nodejs` there are a dedicated GNU Make file and the main Docker directory with the required scripts and stack assets in the `./platform/nginx-nodejs/docker/config` directory to build the required platform configuration.
 Otherwise, it is not required to create its `.env` manually file for building the container.

 > **Note**: There is a `.env.example` file with the variables required to build the container by `docker-compose.yml` file to create the container if no GNU Make is available on developer's machine.
-Otherwise, it is not required to create its `.env` manually file for building the container.
-API environment: `./platform/nginx-nodejs/docker/.env`
+Otherwise, it is not required to create its `.env` manually file for building the container. web app environment: `./platform/nginx-nodejs/docker/.env`

 ```bash
 COMPOSE_PROJECT_LEAD="myproj"